flori-schwa/IT-Sec2/Tutorials/Chapter_2_Crypto/05_AES_CBC_en.md

 The `cipher_encrypt_cbc` is similar to the `cipher_encrypt` function from the previous chapter.
 There are a few differences:
- - The initialization vector (IV) is given as a parameter.
+ - The initialization vector (IV) is additionally passed as a parameter.
- - The plaintext may now be larger than an AES block (16 bytes).
-If the input is larger than 16 bytes, it is chained.
+ - The plaintext may now be longer than an AES block (16 bytes).
+If the input is longer than 16 bytes, it will be chained.
- - The length of the plaintext must be given and must be a multiple of the AES block size (16).
+ - The length of the plaintext must also be provided and has to be a multiple of the AES block size (16).
  - The output pointer must be large enough to store the entire encrypted text.
    The size of this buffer can be easily calculated by the given formula `data_len + BLOCK_SIZE - data_len % BLOCK_SIZE`.
- - The return value on successful encryption is no longer `1`, but the amount of bytes that were not processed from the input.
+ - The return value on successful encryption is no longer `1`, but rather the number of unprocessed input bytes.

 ### Function `cipher_decrypt_cbc`